marinarivosecchi/marinarivosecchi/README.md

 ## Hi there! 🙋🏻‍♀️
-I'm Marina, a civil engineer and data analyst from Argentina.
+I'm Marina, a civil engineer and data analyst located in Paris, France.

 ### ✨ About Me in 30 Secs ✨

-- 👩🏻‍💻 Civil engineer turned data analyst specialising in Business Intelligence
+- 👩🏻‍💻 Civil engineer turned data analyst specializing in Business Intelligence
-- 📊 Transitioned to data in February 2022
+- I help companies solve business challenges through a data-driven approach, combining technical expertise, project management skills, and consulting experience
-- 📝 Taught myself SQL, Python and Tableau, Data Studio/Looker
+- 📝 Skilled in SQL, Python, and data visualization tools such as Power BI, Tableau, and Looker

 ### ⚡️ Currently ⚡️

+- Working at Cisco as a project manager and business analyst in Global Partner Sales.
 - Learning Machine Learning ie. scikit-learn, linear regressions, different types of algorithms
 - Brushing up on data cleaning and wrangling skills
 - Google Data Analytics Professional Certificate